Facility Solutions Group

-Facility Solutions Group, also known as FSG, is a company headquartered in Austin, Texas, that provides lighting, electrical and energy management products and services in the United States and Canada.
+Facility Solutions Group (FSG) is a company headquartered in Austin, Texas, that provides lighting, electrical and energy management products and services in the United States and Canada.

-Company History, Structure and Services
+Company history, structure and services

-FSG is a privately held company and was founded as American Light in 1982 by CEO Bill Graham and COO Steve Byrne.
+FSG is a privately held company and was founded as American Light in 1982 by Chairman Bill Graham and COO Steve Byrne.
 Chief Marketing and Sales Officer Bob Graham joined American Light in 1985.
 An electrical services company, Design Electric, was established in 1986; a national accounts division in 1995; and a smart building division in 1998.
 In 2000, American Light and Design Electric combined to form Facility Solutions Group.
 As of August 2018, FSG had six divisions, 42 branches, four regional distribution centers and 2,300 employees serving customers in all 50 states, Canada and Puerto Rico.
 FSG is a privately held company.
 The six FSG divisions are Construction, Lighting, Electrical, Smart Buildings, Technology, and Signs.

+In 2023, FSG acquired Lighting Management, Inc. (LMI), a lighting services company with offices in New York, North Carolina, South Carolina, and Florida, expanding its national lighting service offerings.
+In 2024, FSG acquired Greenleaf Energy Solutions, a commercial solar and renewable energy provider, further expanding its energy services capabilities.
+By 2024, FSG reported combined revenues of over $920 million, ranking among the top 2% of electrical contractors nationally, with more than 3,000 employees serving customers in all 50 states, Canada and Puerto Rico.

+In March 2026, FSG named Jason Zipprian as Chief Executive Officer.
+A 30-year FSG veteran who began his career as an apprentice electrician, Zipprian previously served as Chief Operating Officer of FSG's Construction division.
+Bill Graham, FSG's founder, transitioned to the role of Chairman of the Board and CFO.